Psycho-Core/Psycho-Core-8.3.7/Dev/PORTABLE_SERVER_SETUP_GUIDE.md

-# Psycho_Core / BfaCore-Reforged — PORTABLE Server Setup Guide
+# Psycho-Core 8.3.7.35662 — PORTABLE Server Setup Guide
 **Build:** 8.3.7.35662 · **Rule:** every path is RELATIVE to the SERVER ROOT — NO drive letters.

 > PORTABILITY PRINCIPLE